damo-da/empathy/build-instructions.md

 -GLFW: Download from [here](http://www.glfw.org/download.html)

 ----------------
 So let's hope that your installation is successful.
-If not, and you won't give up without compiling it from scratch, drop by a short mail on the address given below!
+If not, and you won't give up without compiling it from scratch, drop by a short mail on the address on the footer!

 ----------------------------------